OSGeo/gdal/doc/source/drivers/raster/esric.rst

 -  A cache can exceed the maximum size supported by GDAL, which is INT32_MAX, in either dimension.
-This driver will ignore resolution levels that exceeds the raster size limit.
+This driver will ignore resolution levels that exceed the raster size limit.

 Open options
 ------------